-Students intending to undertake courses in these areas are advised to study two or more units of mathematics (not general mathematics).
-A general background in science, particularly physics, may be helpful but is not essential.
-Visual arts, engineering studies or industrial technology may also be useful.
+Students intending to undertake courses in these areas are advised to study two or more units of Mathematics (not Standard Mathematics).
+A general background in Science, particularly Physics, may be helpful but is not essential.
+Visual Arts, Engineering Studies or Industrial Technology may also be useful.